Ecology and Evolution Seminar Series

 Welcome to the Ecology & Evolution Seminar Series page!

 This weekly seminar series aims to provide a platform for researchers in the fields of evolution and ecology from across the UK to showcase their work here at Silwood Park.
-We also have a once a month focus on Emerging Infectious Disease on the first Thursday of the month (indicated on the calendar with EID)

 Meeting a speaker